Keras

 This callback is subclassed from tf.keras.callbacks.ModelCheckpoint ,thus the checkpointing logic is taken care of by the parent callback.

-This callback should be used in conjunction with WandbMetricsLogger.
+Use this callback in conjunction with WandbMetricsLogger.

 import wandb